tensorflow/benchmarks/perfzero/README.md

 Here are the instructions that developers of benchmark method needs to follow in order to run benchmark method in PerfZero.

-1) The benchmark class should extend the Tensorflow python class [tensorflow.test.Benchmark](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/platform/benchmark.py).
+1) The benchmark class should extend the TensorFlow python class [tensorflow.test.Benchmark](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/platform/benchmark.py).
 The benchmark class constructor should have a constructor with signature `__init__(self, output_dir, data_dir, **kwargs)`.
 Below is the usage for each arguments: